Languages of the United Kingdom: Immigrant languages

 Communities migrating to the UK in recent decades have brought many more languages to the country.
 Surveys started in 1979 by the Inner London Education Authority discovered over 100 languages being spoken domestically by the families of the inner city's school children.
 Current school censuses collect information on over 300 language categories.
-Data on the total number of languages entered onto national census forms in 2021 (England and Wales and Northern Ireland), and 2022 (Scotland) is not yet published but write in data in 2011 covered over 600 languages and categories.
+Data on the total number of languages entered onto national census forms in 2021 (England and Wales and Northern Ireland), and 2022 (Scotland) is not yet published.
+Write in data in 2011 covered over 600 languages and categories.

 Many Black Britons speak English as their first language.
-Their ancestors mostly came from the West Indies, particularly Jamaica, and generally also spoke English-based creole languages, hence there are significant numbers of Caribbean creole speakers (see below for Ethnologue figures).
+Their ancestors mostly came from the West Indies, particularly Jamaica, and generally also spoke English-based creole languages.
+Hence there are significant numbers of Caribbean creole speakers (see below for Ethnologue figures).
 A large proportion of the Black British population, especially African-born immigrants speak French as a first or second language.

 British Asians speak dozens of different languages, and it is difficult to determine how many people speak each language alongside English.
-The largest subgroup of British Asians are those of Punjabi origin (representing approximately two thirds of direct migrants from South Asia to the UK), from both India and Pakistan, they number over 2 million in the UK and are the largest Punjabi community outside of Indian subcontinent.
+The largest subgroup of British Asians are those of Punjabi origin (representing approximately two thirds of direct migrants from South Asia to the UK), from both India and Pakistan.
+In 1994, they numbered over 2 million in the UK, and are the largest Punjabi community outside of Indian subcontinent.

-Among British Pakistanis, Pahari-Pothwari (and particularly Mirpuri) is the most spoken language.
+Among British Pakistanis, Pahari-Pothwari, and particularly Mirpuri, is the most spoken language.
 Since it is a spoken language lacking a standardised form, Urdu is also used by the community in the media and literature.
 The Punjabi language movement considers it to be a dialect of Punjabi.
 There have been efforts by numerous initiatives to document and gain recognition for the language, particularly in wake of the 2021 United Kingdom census.
 Institutions such as the National Health Service (NHS) have started to provide Pothwari translation services throughout the country.

 Predominantly people of Bangladeshi origin in the UK speak Sylheti, which is mostly a spoken language with no standard form, and is also generally considered as a dialect of Bengali.
-Recent Italian-Bangladeshi migrants to the UK mostly speak standard Bengali (including other dialects).
+Recent Italian-Bangladeshi migrants to the UK mostly speak standard Bengali, including other dialects.
 Standard Bengali is used by the community as a whole particularly in media.
 Sylheti had been enlisted as part of the list of native languages spoken by students in British schools, and some institutions such as the National Health Service (NHS) provide Sylheti translation services.

 Most common immigrant languages

-According to the 2021 census, English or Welsh was the main language of 91.1% of the residents of England and Wales.
+In the 2021 census, English or Welsh was the main language of 91.1% of the residents of England and Wales.
 Among other languages, the most common were as follows.